Basic Table Tennis Rules Explained

 Rule 2.10 also states that...

-Unless the rally is a let, a player shall score a point if his opponent's free hand touches the playing surface.
+Unless the rally is a let, a player shall score a point if an opponent's free hand touches the playing surface.

 This means that if you touch the playing surface (i.e. the top of the table tennis table) with your hand which is not holding your racket whilst the ball is still in play, you lose the point.

-So, if you're right handed, and you touch the playing surface with your left hand, you lose the point.
+So, if you're right handed and have your racket in your right hand, and you touch the playing surface with your left hand, you lose the point.

 Touching the net